brianmickey/100-days-of-code/r1-log.md

 ### R0D27
 Added a section to my portfolio page for technologies I know, and I am hoping to beef that up as time goes on!

+### R0D28
+Added a title header for my projects on my portfolio page, and submitted it.
+Realized that I need to fix up my media query(s) after the fact.
+Some more tinkering and reviewing, then on to JavaScript.